mckenningHS/SAproject/README.md

 ---

 ### Assumptions

-- Breezy provides telemetry data
+- Breezy can send or derive thermostat usage / energy spend data that can be used as telemetry.
-- Customers may own multiple thermostats
+- A single Breezy customer can own multiple thermostats across different locations.

 ---

 ### What you'd improve with more time

-- Use Search API for contact lists
+- Use the Search API to display synced contacts in order of creation date, with pagination.
-- Replace random AI logic
+- Replace the mock random AI logic with a real Gemini-based calculation that uses more telemetry fields.
-- Automate AI scan
+- Move from a manual AI scan to an automated scan.
-- Improve UI detail and visibility
+- Improve the UI with clearer and more detailed views of deals and hardware assets.

 ---

 ### What you'd ask before production

-- Define “High Opportunity” contact
+- What exact business rules should define a “High Opportunity” contact (for AI training and validation)?
-- Understand target segments
+- How do Sales and Marketing teams want to segment customers (examples of target lists and campaigns)?
-- Confirm privacy/compliance constraints
+- Are there any rate limit, privacy, or compliance constraints around using telemetry data for marketing and sales?
-- Identify other required integrations
+- Are there other important systems they are currently using that need to connect with HubSpot?